Funding Policy for Graduate Studies

 The Department of Spanish and Portuguese provides minimum financial support packages to all students in the funded cohort:

-• full-time PhD students are funded in years one through four.
+- full-time PhD students are funded in Years 1 through 4.

 To learn more about minimum financial support packages and the average actual income received by full-time active graduate students, please visit the School of Graduate Studies Awards and Funding site.